(Full Vita, updated February 2018 available here)

 - Reed, Charles, Rebecca Seaman, Hilary Green, and Ted Mitchell, “Technological Trends in History Education,” Journal of the North Carolina Association of Historians 20 (July 2012): 29-48.

 - “Persistence of Memory: Rural African American Memory in a Pennsylvania Community,” Reconciliation after Civil Wars: Global Perspectives, ed.
-Paul Quigley and Jim Hawdon, Routledge, submitted revised manuscript.
+Paul Quigley and Jim Hawdon, Routledge, forthcoming July 2018.

 - "Typhoid and Other Diseases in the Spanish-American War" in Epidemics and War: The Impact of Disease on Major Conflicts in History, ed.
 Rebecca Seaman.
 ABC-Clio, forthcoming April 2018.

-- “Destination Navy Hill: Tourism and African American Education in Post-Emancipation Richmond, Virginia,” Journal of the North Carolina Association of Historians, submitted revised manuscript January 15, 2018.
+- “Destination Navy Hill: Tourism and African American Education in Post-Emancipation Richmond, Virginia,” Journal of the North Carolina Association of Historians, forthcoming Fall 2018.

 - “Revisiting African Americans’ Struggle for Public Schools, Journal of Urban History, accepted November 1, 2016.